Most Helpful Review

 Provides holistic view of network traffic, packet analysis; it's easy to identify anomalies without signatures

-Find out what your peers are saying about Cisco Stealthwatch Enterprise vs. SolarWinds NPM and others in Network Monitoring Software.
+Find out what your peers are saying about Cisco Stealthwatch Enterprise vs. SolarWinds NPM and other solutions.

 The artifacts available in the tool provide better information for analyzing network traffic.
 It enables a holistic view of network traffic and general packet analysis.
 It's easy to identify anomalies without the use of signatures.
 The way in which we implemented Stealthwatch Cloud has enabled my team to analyze traffic behind proxies.